allegro/blog/_posts/2022-11-14-onion-architecture.md

 ### Build tools to the rescue

 The more involved approach is to define compilation modules representing the layers.
 The con of this approach is a more complicated build structure and setup of your build tool of choice.
-On the flip side though, having the compiler on your side is very helpful, and prevents the above-mentioned issue.
+On the other side though, having the compiler on your side is very helpful, and prevents the above-mentioned issue.
 The direction of the dependencies between layers is clearly defined in the module build files.

 ```groovy